numenta/htmresearch/image_test/mnist_extraction_source/README.md

    from the monolithic archive into individual text files (one file per training or testing sample.)

-4. Convert the resulting individual text files (one file per training/testing sample) into a NuPIC-compatible image format (in this case, PNG images):

-   python ./convertImages.py

 ```

-The result will be a set of 70,000 PNG-format images
+The result will be a set of 70,000 text-format images
 organized by category (0 through 9) and partitioned into
 60,000 training images and 10,000 testing images.

 Acknowledgements
 +=+=+=+=+=+=+=+=+
 Numenta wishes to express its gratitude to Dr. Yann LeCun
 of the Courant Institute of Mathematical Sciences,
 New York, NY, for publishing the MNIST data set.
 Details regarding MNIST and related publications are
 available at the following URL: http://yann.lecun.com/exdb/mnist